anthony-langham/digital-garden-jekyll-template/_notes/how to get a job in healthtech.md

 ### Find common ground.

-You need to be as close to a [[supergeneralist theory|Supergeneralist]] as you can.
+You need to be as close to a [[Supergeneralist|Supergeneralist]] as you can.
 Learn the acronyms.
 Read around the topics, look for similarities in workflows.

 ### Find your unique superpowers.